wooorm/refractor/readme.md

 ## Plugins

+`refractor` does not support Prism plugins:

+1. Prism plugins often deal with the DOM, not Prism tokens
-`refractor` does not support Prism plugins.
-Prism is built using global variables instead of a module format.
-All the syntaxes below are custom made to work with CommonJS so you can `require` just what you want to make things work.
-Additionally, Prism plugins often deal with the real DOM instead of the tokens created by Prism, making them hard to get to work in virtual DOMs.
+2. Prism is made using global variables instead of a module format, so all syntaxes below are custom built to work so you can `require` just what you need.

 ## Syntaxes

 All syntaxes are included if you `require('refractor')`.
-Checked items are always included in the core (`refractor/core.js`), but unchecked items are not and must be `require`d and [`register`][register]ed if `core.js` is used.
+If you’re using `refractor/core.js`, checked syntaxes are always included, but unchecked syntaxes are not and must be `require`d and [`register`][register]ed.

 Unlike in Prism, `cssExtras` and `phpExtras` are camel-cased instead of dash-cased.

-Prism syntaxes are built to work with global variables and without module format.
-All below syntaxes are custom made to work with CommonJS.
-Only these custom built syntaxes will work with `refractor`.
+Only these custom built syntaxes will work with `refractor` because Prism’s own syntaxes are made to work with global variables and are not requirable.

 <!--support start-->